Which is the best 4K Blu-ray player to buy?

 - Average build quality

-Assured with both video and audio
+Assured performance for both video and audio

 - Meticulous design